-In 1969 Makkink produced the prototype of The Rocking Machine and Christ Unltd.
-The RM was in an edition of six and the pairs of Christs were in an edition of four.
-When Stanley Kubrick visited St Katharine’s Docks studios looking for artwork for his forthcoming film ‘A Clockwork Orange’ he selected the Rocking Machine and Christs Unltd. along with two paintings by Makkink’s brother, Cornelis.
-The success and the scandal surrounding the film, meant that Makkink’s 2 sculptures quickly gained iconic status.
-Coincidentally, the film director Tinto Brass used the same work by the two brothers in the less well-known film, The Dropout (1970) starring Vanessa Redgrave and Franco Nero.
+The success and the scandal surrounding the film, meant that Herman's two sculptures quickly gained iconic status.
+Coincidentally, the film director Tinto Brass used the same work by the two Makkink brothers in the less well-known film, The Dropout (1970) starring Vanessa Redgrave and Franco Nero.

-Makkink set up his studio in Amsterdam in 1971, bringing the RM mold and two of the originals which now belong to the Makkink Estate.
+Herman Makkink set up his studio in Amsterdam in 1971, bringing the Rocking Machine mold and one edition.
 In 2002, a new edition of six was made.
-Four were sold and two remain, also in the Makkink Estate.
+The estate has a few left for exhibition purposes.

 Herman Makkink drew up a contract in 2005 with the Japanese company MedicomToy (who have produced work by Banksy, Warhol, Keith Haring, Kaws etc.) and under his supervision they produced various editions of the Rocking Machine and Christ Unltd., which were sold online in Japan.